2015 Washington Nationals Schedule

 struggled in their early years in the nation's capital, but have grown into a real contender in the National League as of

 late.
-The Nationals captured their first division title since moving to Washington in 2012, showing their fans what winning
+The Nationals captured their first division title since moving to Washington in 2012 and followed it up by running away

-baseball looks like and giving their fans plenty to look forward into in an exciting era of baseball.
+forward into in an exciting era of baseball.